remileduc/qt_plugin_entrypoint/README.md

 It is the same as the graphic above, with `plugin_cat` for `Plugin 1`, `plugin_dog` for `Plugin 2` and `plugin_frog` for `Plugin 3`.

-Globally, we have one executable and 3 dynamic libraries (`.dll` or `.so`) created thanks to the [Qt Plugin system](https://doc.qt.io/qt-5/plugins-howto.html#the-low-level-api-extending-qt-applications).
+Globally, we have one executable and 4 dynamic libraries (`.dll` or `.so`), 3 created thanks to the [Qt Plugin system](https://doc.qt.io/qt-5/plugins-howto.html#the-low-level-api-extending-qt-applications) and the utils one.

 The `utils` project defines the interface for a plugin, this is the common point for all the others projects.
 Indeed, `main_app` needs to know this interface on order to be able to load the plugins that implements it.
+On top of that, it also has the `PluginManager` class that is a singleton, where plugins can register or use entry points.

 ### Features ###

-When you launch the application, the followin happens:
+When you launch the application, the following happens:

+- plugins are loaded in `main.cpp`
 - the main widget is created in `main.cpp`
-- the constructor of the main widget `MainApp` will automatically load all the available plugins
 - now you can see what the plugins have to say by selecting a plugin from the combobox.

 Now, what we want is to have some communication between the plugins: